denoland/docs/runtime/manual/tools/task_runner.md

 ```

 Suppressing either stdout, stderr, or both of a command is possible by
 redirecting to `/dev/null`.
-This works in a cross platform way including on
+This works in a cross-platform way including on
 Windows.

 ```sh